RobertBarrow/cv/index.md

 *Objective*: Implement Agile at team level across multiple Product centres.

-* Coaching Business Analysts, Product Owners, Scrum Masters and Scrum teams in Scrum methodology and best practices.
+* Coaching Business Analysts, Product Owners, Scrum Masters and Scrum teams as Subject Matter Expert for agile best practices.

-* Establishing an iterative and incremental approach to Product development at the team level.
+* Establishing an iterative and incremental approach to Product development at the solution development team level.

+* Working with Product Owners and Scrum teams to coordinate the agile events (Backlog Refinement, Sprint Planning, Daily Stand-ups, Sprint Reviews and Retrospectives).

+* Establishing culture of Continuous Improvement and leading the transformation of teams working with legacy codebases.

+* Introducing Kanban boards, Story Point estimation, MoSCoW Reviews, Impact Mapping, Test-Driven Development, Continous Integration and Continuous Delivery.

+* Attending various Agile / Lean / DevOps summits, conferences and Meetups to keep abrest of latest thinking in agile circles and gain additional knowledge and insights from the experiences of others.

 ### Scrum Master
 **_Objectway Limited (Feb 2016 - Nov 2016)_**

 *Objective*: Act as Scrum master for a new team from inception, through exploration and construction phases.

-* Running Scrum-based events and ceremonies (Backlog grooming, Sprint planning, Daily stand-ups, Sprint reviews, Retrospectives).
+* Running Scrum events and ceremonies (Backlog Refinement, Sprint planning, Daily stand-ups, Sprint reviews and Retrospectives).

-* Working closely with client and solution development team to remove impediments.
+* Working closely with stakeholders, Product Owner and Scrum team to remove impediments.

+* Coaching stakeholders in how best to interface with the Product Owner and Scrum team to maximise the value from their interactions.

+* Assisting the Product Owner in the analysis of business requirements to become Subject Matter Expert in a completely new domain / industry sector.

+* Assisting the Scrum team in refining the emerging architecture requirements for the digital transformation and modernisation of a Container Shipping system.

-* Business analysis in new domain/sector (Container Shipping) and technical analysis for legacy codebase migration (Unix to Windows).
+* Performing technical analysis as SME for the migration of legacy codebase (from Unix to Windows).

-* Implementing Agile / XP methodologies (pairing, TDD, BDD) and modern version control / collaboration tools (Git, JIRA Agile, Confluence, Slack, WinSCP scripts).
+* Introducing, coaching and supporting the implementation of Agile / XP methodologies (pairing, TDD, BDD) and modern version control / collaboration tools (Git, JIRA Agile, Confluence, Slack, WinSCP scripts).

-* Experimenting with containerisation (using Docker)
+* Evangelising the move to infrastructure-as-code and experimentation with containerisation (using Docker) for continuous deployment.

 ### Product Manager
 **_3i Infotech (Flagship - UK) Limited (Mar 2010 - May 2011)_**

 *Objective*: Adopt latest Agile methodologies, practices and toolsets for Flagship product development

-* Agile Project Management using Pivotal Tracker
+* Managing Agile Projects using Pivotal Tracker

-* Iteration/sprint planning
+* Iteration planning

-* MoSCoW review
+* Performing MoSCoW reviews

-* Pairing
+* XP Pairing

 *Other responsibilities*:

+* Team management (both co-located and distributed)

 * Resource management (inc. acquisition and disposal)

-* Team management (both co-located and distributed)

 ### Software architect
 **_Rhyme Systems / 3i Infotech (Jan 2008 - Mar 2010)_**